rxlow12345/is216G8/README.md

 2. **Report Feature**
    <img src="screenshots/search.png" width="600">
-   - Users report the wounded animal that they found
+   - Users can report wild distressed animals that they encounter

 3. **Guidebook**
    <img src="screenshots/dashboard.png" width="600">
-   - While waiting for rescuers, the user takes a look at the guidebook.
+   - Users can read the guidebook to learn more about the animals

 4. **Game**
    <img>
-  - User decides to play the game to test their knowledge
+  - Interactive game users can play to test their knowledge or use to learn more

 5. **Status Update**
-  - Taking quite some time, decides to look at the status page to see when help will arrive.
+  - Allows users to estimate when the rescue services are coming, as well as key updates after they leave the wild animal with the rescue organisation

 6. **Donation Page**
-   - After the animal is rescued, the user decides to donate out of goodwill and respect for the cause.
+   - Users can decides to donate out of goodwill and respect for the cause.

 > Save screenshots inside `/screenshots` with clear filenames.